silicontwin/safestay-cards/README.md

 # SafeStay™ Cards Website

-SafeStay Cards help parents have important safety conversations when children visit or stay at other homes.
-These conversation cards are designed to touch upon topics that may never normally come up, such as firearm safety, internet access, and household hazards.
+SafeStay Cards help parents, guardians, and caregivers have important safety conversations when children visit or stay at other homes.
+These conversation cards are designed to address topics that may never normally come up, such as firearm safety, internet access, and household hazards.

 ## About the Project